neoground/neopren/README.md

 our [documentation](https://neoground.com/docs/neopren/index).
 Here, you will find all the resources needed to utilize Neopren to its fullest potential.

-## Currently in Alpha
+## Still in Alpha

 Please note that we're currently actively developing neopren.
-We already use it in our own apps but it's still far from being a stable design system.
-Over the course of this year we'll add all needed modules so you can use it for your own apps as well.
+We already use it in our own apps, but it's still far from being a stable design system.
+Over the course of this year we'll add all necessary modules, so you can use it in your own apps as well.

 ## Contribute